milandekruijf/pandacss-preset-radix-colors/README.md

 });
 ```

+### Good to know

+The tokens have a different format than you would probably expect.
+All color names are split up on every capital letter and number, so you would get token paths such as `slate.dark.a.1`, `slate.a.1` and `slate.1` instead of `slateDarkA1`, `slateA1` and `slate1`.

 ## Options

 ### Dark mode

 You can add dark mode support by setting `darkMode` to `true`.
-The default condition has been set to `.dark &`, which can be changed as shown below
+The default condition has been set to `.dark &`, which can be changed as shown below.
+[Learn more about conditions here](https://panda-css.com/docs/customization/conditions).

 ```ts
 ...